vespakoen/docs/start/validation.md

 <a name="custom"></a>
 ### Creating Custom Validation Rules

 Need to create your own validation rules?
 You will love how easy it is!
-First, create a class that extends **System\Validator** and place it in your **application/libraries** directory:
+First, create a class that extends **Laravel\Validator** and place it in your **application/libraries** directory:

 	<?php

-	class Validator extends System\Validator {}
+	class Validator extends Laravel\Validator {}

 Next, remove the **Validator** alias from **application/config/aliases.php**.